-- the delivery of the core principles and themes of equality and diversity, participation and progression1, raising aspirations, promoting social mobility and linking with work-related learning - the promotion by learning providers (i.e. schools, colleges and work-based learning providers) of CEIAG within the curriculum.
+- the delivery of the core principles and themes of equality and diversity, raising aspirations, promoting social mobility and linking with work-related learning - the promotion by learning providers (i.e. schools, colleges and work-based learning providers) of CEIAG within the curriculum.